charlierguo/gmail/README.md

 ## Basic usage

-First of all import the `gmail` library.
+To start, import the `gmail` library.

     import gmail